Course Outline

 Introduction to WebLogic Server for Government

-- WebLogic domain architecture and components
+- Overview of WebLogic domain architecture and components

-Installing and Configuring WebLogic Server
+Installing and Configuring WebLogic Server for Government

-- Installation of WebLogic Server 14c
+- Steps to install WebLogic Server 14c

-- Creating and configuring domains for government operations
+- Procedures for creating and configuring domains

 - Utilizing Admin Console and WLST for configuration tasks

-Deploying Applications
+Deploying Applications for Government

 - Packaging applications in WAR and EAR formats